Used Toyota Corolla for sale nationwide

 The Verdict

-Consider alternatives if: You require maximum rear passenger space and boot capacity in the hatchback, or expect motorway economy to match diesel rivals.
+Consider alternatives if: You require maximum rear passenger room or boot space in the hatchback, expect motorway economy to match diesel rivals, or desire thrilling driving dynamics.

 Read our full Toyota Corolla Review